Cabugao: Demographics

-In the 2020 census, Cabugao had a population of 38,884.
-The population density was sigfig 38,884/95.56.
+In the 2024 census, Cabugao had a population of 38,981 people.
+The population density was sigfig 38,981/95.56.

 The first data on population of the Municipality of Cabugao was recorded on March 2, 1903, indicating 8,848 residents.
 This number steadily increased to 35,706 in the 2010 census.
 The biggest population increase was on December 31, 1918, with 3,754.

 Religion

 The people of Cabugao are generally religious.
 A majority of the population is Roman Catholic, while a sizable number practice other religions such as the Iglesia Filipina Independiente, Iglesia ni Cristo, various Protestants groups, the Church of Jesus the Latter Day Saints, and Islam.

 Economy

 People are primarily engaged in farming and fishing.
-Cabugao, with its big poblpulatn, is one of the most urbanized towns in the province.
+Cabugao is one of the most urbanized towns in the province.

-While it is true that many natives of the town have gone to greener pastures in other parts of the country and abroad, the number of migrants has been offset by the number of immigrants – Pangasinenses, Bataguenos, Kapampangans and Maranaos who have come for trade and commerce and have stayed here for good.

-People's organizations and non-government organizations are active in the municipality responding to the needs of the community.

 Government

 Local government

 Cabugao, belonging to the first congressional district of the province of Ilocos Sur, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and councilors are elected directly by the people through an election which is held every three years.